Merel Westrik

 Merel Westrik (born 1 November 1979 in Wormer, Netherlands) is a Dutch news presenter and television host.
 She is known for the Dutch reality television series Wie is de Mol?, and became the new presenter of the fictional news television series Het Sinterklaasjournaal, replacing her predecessor, Dieuwertje Blok.

+Westrik and urban ecologist Martin Melchers created multiple nature documentary films about wildlife in the city of Amsterdam, Netherlands: Haring in 't IJ (2009), Amsterdam Wildlife (2015) and Amsterdam Wildlife by Night (2026).

 Career

+Television

 Westrik presented the news for AT5, a local television station of Amsterdam.
 She worked for AT5 from 2001 to 2011.
 Westrik presented the shows Vandaag de Dag and Half 8 Live! for broadcasting association WNL.

-In 2013, she was a contestant in four episodes of the game show De Slimste Mens.
+In 2013, she was a contestant in four episodes of the quiz show De slimste mens.
 She was also a contestant in 2025.
+In April 2014, she became a presenter of RTL Nieuws.

 In 2019, Westrik participated in the reality television show Wie is de Mol? playing the role of the mole.
 She was correctly identified by actress Sarah Chronis who won the prize money of €10,150.
 In February 2019, Westrik participated in the game show Weet Ik Veel and she won that episode of the show.
 In the summer of 2019, she was also a co-presenter during one week of the talk show Zomer met Art alongside Art Rooijakkers as main presenter.

 Westrik worked for RTL until 2019 and she then switched to Net5 (Talpa TV).
 In 2019 and 2020, Westrik presented the talk show Ladies Night.
-In 2020, she appeared in an episode of Wie is de Mol?
+Westrik and Rik van de Westelaken competed as duo in a 2020 episode of the quiz show Deze quiz is voor jou.
+In the same year, she appeared in an episode of Wie is de Mol?
 Renaissance, a season to celebrate the 20th anniversary season of the show Wie is de Mol?.
-She worked for Net5 until 2022.

-In 2021, she appeared in an episode of Verborgen verleden in which she explores her family history.
-She is a contestant in the 2025 anniversary season of the television show Wie is de Mol?.
+In 2021, Westrik appeared in an episode of Verborgen verleden in which she explores her family history.
+She presented the 2022 television show Grenzeloos Verliefd: baby in het buitenland in which she visits pregnant Dutch women who live abroad.
+It was the last television show which she presented for Net5 (Talpa).
+From May 2024 to March 2026, she presented the news during the morning radio show De Coen & Sander Show hosted by Coen Swijnenberg and Sander Lantinga.
+Westrik was a contestant in the 2025 anniversary season of the television show Wie is de Mol?.
+She won this season of the show by correctly identifying Nathan Rutjes as the mole.
+In 2026, she was a guest in an episode of the television show Dit was het nieuws.

+As of June 2026, she is scheduled to present the fifth season of the painting talent television show Project Rembrandt.
+The previous seasons of the show were presented by Annechien Steenhuizen but she is unable to present the show for personal reasons.
+As of September 2026, Westrik and Leo Blokhuis are scheduled to present the music quiz show De Grote Top 2000 Quiz.